From our private database of 37,500+ case briefs...

 305 U.S. 188 (1938)

-After the death of his grandmother in 1931, the petitioner (defendant) was deemed one of several heirs to her estate.
-The grandmother’s will left small legacies to each of her heirs and left the remainder of her estate, which equaled to over $3,000,000, to the trustees of the Endowment Trust.
-The grandmother’s heirs contested the will in probate court, alleging lack of testamentary capacity and undue influence.
-Before a jury could hear the case, the parties entered into a compromise agreement by which the bequest to the Endowment Fund was invalidated.
-Under the terms of the compromise agreement, the heirs received $200,000, the Endowment Fund received $200,000, and the heirs and the trustees of the Endowment Fund equally divided the remainder of the estate.
-The probate court approved the compromise agreement and the petitioner received his share of the estate in 1933.
-The Commissioner valued the petitioner’s share at $141,484.03 and deemed it income.
-The petitioner paid a $56,389.65 tax on the amount and subsequently filed a claim for a refund.
-The claim was rejected.
-The petitioner then brought suit in the District Court, which held in his favor.
-The Court of Appeals, relying on Massachusetts inheritance law, reversed.
-The United States Supreme Court granted certiorari.
+After the death of his grandmother in 1931, Lyeth (plaintiff) was deemed one of several heirs to her estate.
+The grandmother’s will left small legacies to each of her heirs and left the remainder of her estate, which equaled to over $3,000,000, to the trustees of an endowment trust.
+The heirs contested the will in probate court, alleging lack of testamentary capacity and undue influence.
+Before a jury could hear the case, the parties entered into a compromise agreement by which the bequest to the endowment trust was invalidated.
+Under the terms of the compromise agreement, the heirs received $200,000, the endowment trust received $200,000, and the heirs and the trustees of the endowment trust equally divided the remainder of the estate.
+In 1933, after the probate court approved the compromise agreement, Lyeth received his share.
+The Commissioner of Internal Revenue valued Lyeth’s share at approximately $141,000 and deemed it taxable income, causing Lyeth to pay approximately $56,000 in taxes.
+Lyeth subsequently filed for a refund, arguing that the share was acquired by inheritance, and tax laws exempted property acquired by inheritance from taxation.
+The commissioner rejected Lyeth’s claim, finding that the receipt of property under a settlement agreement did not constitute acquisition by inheritance.
+Lyeth then filed suit against Hoey (defendant), the tax collector.
+The district court held in Lyeth’s favor, but the Second Circuit reversed.
+The United States Supreme Court granted certiorari .

 Rule of Law